conan-io/docs/uploading_packages/remotes.rst

 .. pull-quote::

    Deprecated.
-Contains mostly outdated packages some of them even not compatible with latest Conan versions, so its usage is discouraged.
-This repository only exists for backwards compatibility, it is not a default remote in the Conan client and will be completely removed soon.
-This repository is an exact copy of the old ``server.conan.io`` repository at **June 11, 2017 08:00 CET**.
-It's a read-only repository, so you can only download hosted packages.
+Contains mostly outdated packages some of which are not compatible with the latest Conan versions, so refrain from using them.
+This repository only exists for backward compatibility purposes.
+   It is not a default remote in the Conan client and will be completely removed soon.
+This repository is an exact duplicate of the old ``server.conan.io`` repository at **June 11, 2017 08:00 CET**.
+It's a read-only repository, allowing you to only download hosted packages.

 Conan comes with **conan-center** repository configured by default.
 Just in case you want to manually configure this repository you can